1. Introduction

 Abstract Landscapes — Part I

-In Ruins of St. Mary’s Abbey, York, Gray fuses architectural memory with motion, turning the medieval stone arches into trembling silhouettes that dissolve into the dusk light—an exemplar of his ability to make history flicker like breath.
-Arrival and the Land of the Cyclopes pushes this further into mythic abstraction: a shoreline rendered as a single sweeping diagonal, its colours compressed into a storm of ochres and steel blues, suggesting both the violence and the poetry of approaching land.
-In Loss Series: Faltering Under the Fury (2015), perhaps the most emotionally charged of the group, Gray uses dense lateral movement to fracture the horizon, creating a landscape that feels wounded yet luminous; the blur becomes metaphor, a rupture in light itself.
-Finally, Bamburgh Castle on an August Evening anchors the series in coastal drama—its fortress reduced to a ghostly glow above a molten sky, the long shutter transforming waves into a ribbon of soft fire.
-Together, these works articulate the foundations of Abstract Landscapes I: motion as architecture, colour as atmosphere, and landscape as a memory trembling into abstraction.
+In Ruins of St. Mary’s Abbey, York, Gray fuses architectural memory with motion, turning the medieval arches into trembling silhouettes that dissolve into dusk light and showing how historical form can be transformed into a fragile, vibrating presence.
+Arrival and the Land of the Cyclopes pushes this further into mythic abstraction: the shoreline is dominated by a sweeping diagonal, while ochres and steel blues compress the scene into a field of tension, suggesting both the violence and the poetry of approaching land.
+In Loss Series: Faltering Under the Fury (2015), one of the most emotionally forceful works in the group, Gray uses dense lateral movement to fracture the horizon, creating a landscape that feels both wounded and luminous; here, blur functions less as atmosphere than as a metaphor for rupture within the field of light.
+Finally, Bamburgh Castle on an August Evening anchors the group in coastal drama: the fortress is reduced to a ghostly glow above a molten horizon, while the long exposure transforms the waves into a ribbon of soft fire.
+Together, these works articulate the foundations of Abstract Landscapes I: motion as architecture, colour as atmosphere, and landscape as a historical and emotional form trembling into abstraction.

 Abstract Landscapes — Part II